Tosche/ShowBlackFill/README.md

 ### Usage Instructions

 1. Open a glyph in Edit View.
-2. Use *View > Show Black Fill* to toggle the the Filled Preview.
+2. Use *View > Show Black Fill* to toggle the the Black Fill Preview.

 ### License